 This veteran-owned distillery started out with an emphasis on flavored moonshines but has lately released some impressive bourbons and a rye whiskey.
 Of course, you can certainly taste your way through a flight of exotic flavors of moonshine ranging from blueberry and apple pie to elderberry and jalapeño-lemon.
 The atmosphere at the distillery gets even more festive on weekends when they feature live music along with a menu of cocktails and pub grub.

 South of the city’s downtown, this trendy neighborhood houses a craft distillery started by two childhood friends who first started brewing beer and wine in their garage.
-The first Nashville craft distillery since Prohibition, Corsair is now making a name for itself winning over 800 medals in national and international spirit competitions offering everything from gin to quinoa whiskey and pumpkin spice moonshine.
+The first Nashville craft distillery in more than a half century, Corsair is now making a name for itself winning more than 450 medals in national and international spirit competitions offering everything from gin to rye whiskey and a novel triple-smoked American single malt.
 You can even learn how to whip up a cocktail of your own at one of the monthly cocktail creation sessions after partaking in one of the many afternoon distillery tours.

 Distance from Nashville: 32 minutes

 Formerly known as H Clark Distilling after founder Heath Clark, an attorney who advocated for legislation allowing distilling in Williamson County, TN in 2009 for the first time since pre-Prohibition, Company Distilling changed its name in 2020 after bringing on new investors and the former master distiller for Jack Daniels, Jeff Arnett.
 This new dream team developed a novel whiskey aged in oak barrels and finished with maple wood and plans to open a second location with a restaurant and tasting room soon in Townsend, Tennessee.
 Tours are offered daily at the Thompson’s Station facility from noon to 5 pm.